1991 Detroit Lions season: NFC Divisional Playoffs: vs. (5) Dallas Cowboys

 The Lions entered the 1991-92 NFL playoffs as the NFC's 2 seed behind the #1 seed Washington Redskins.
-Following wild card weekend where both the home teams lost to the away teams (Chicago to Dallas and New Orleans to Atlanta) the Cowboys were the highest remaining seed and thus earned a trip to Pontiac, Michigan to play the Lions.
+Following wild card weekend where both the home teams lost to the away teams (Chicago to Dallas and New Orleans to Atlanta) the Cowboys were the highest remaining seed and thus earned a trip to the Silverdome to play the Lions.
+It was the team's first home playoff game in any format since the 1957 championship season, and only the fourth home playoff game in franchise history.

 Dallas entered the game with an ongoing quarterback controversy.
 Incumbent Troy Aikman had gone down with injury earlier in the season.
 The backup Steve Beuerlein came in and lead the team to the playoffs.
 Beuerlein had started in the wild card win over Chicago and the Cowboys head coach Jimmy Johnson named him the starter for this game as well.
 As for the Lions they had to battle quarterback issues of their own.
 Rodney Peete, Andre Ware, and Erik Kramer all spent time as the Lions quarterback.
 After Peete went down it was Kramer who emerged as the starter and would start this playoff game as well.
 Despite not having a franchise quarterback the Lions had a lot to feel good about going into this game.
 Star running back Barry Sanders, Herman Moore, Brett Perriman, Lomas Brown and Kevin Glover gave them plenty of talent on offense while Chris Spielman, Ray Crockett and Bennie Blades were the stars on defense.
 The most exciting storyline going into the game was Barry Sanders going up against Cowboys running back Emmitt Smith.

 From the very beginning of the game the Lions were dominant.
 Since the team knew Dallas would focus on stopping Barry Sanders and the run game, Detroit gambled by focusing on Erik Kramer and the pass game instead.
 Dallas was not ready to defend it.
 After the Cowboys went 3 and out on their first drive, Kramer drove the Lions downfield and scored on a touchdown pass to Willie Green to take a 7-0 lead.
 Detroit would never relinquish it.
 Despite the Lions only putting up another 10 points before halftime, Dallas's offense couldn't find the end zone and only scored two field goals before the end of the second giving Detroit an 11-point lead at halftime and thus Beuerlein's day was over.
 Johnson inserted Aikman into the game but he wasn't able to pick apart Detroit's defense either and wouldn't even score any points while the Lions continued to steamroll Dallas.
 Even with the lead Detroit kept allowing Kramer to throw instead of turning to Sanders and it paid off as he completed 29 out of 38 passes for 341 yards and 3 touchdowns helping Detroit to a 38-6 victory.
-This was the Lions' only playoff win of the Barry Sanders era and as of 2022, the only playoff victory in the Super Bowl era.
+This was the Lions' only playoff win of the Barry Sanders era and their last playoff win until 2024.